kyma-incubator/compass/docs/internal/proposals/error-handling/error-handling.md

-# Error handling in Director graphql
+# Error handling in Director GraphQL

-In Compass Director, we have to filter errors which should be visible to user and add information which can be readable by machine.
+In the Director, we have to filter errors that are readable for both users and machines.

-## Error types
+## Errors displayed to the user
-Basic list of errors which should be displayed to the user:
+These are the basic errors that should be displayed to the user:
 * InternalError
 * NotFound
 * NotUnique